msysbio/microbetag/docs/tutorials/local.md

+{:.no_toc}
-#### GEMs already available
+### GEMs already available

-In this case, you may use your GEMs directly for the seed complementarities inference by setting
+In this case, you may use your GEMs directly for the seed complementarities inference by setting:

 - `input_type_for_seed_complementarities` as `models`
 - `sequence_files_for_reconstructions` pointing to directory with the `.xml` files
+- `genre_reconstruction_with` can be left blank or any value; it will not be considered